Joe-Collins-1986/Hangman/README.md

    If reset is selected the webpage will refresh which will reset all variable and the game will start again at a score of 0.

-   If play again is selected the required variable will be resent in js leaving the score to accumulate.
+   If play again is selected the required variable will be resent in JS leaving the score to accumulate.
    <br>

    ---